Healthy Homes Assessment Bridge Pā

 Draught Stopping Bridge Pā

-Draughts increase the likelihood of dropping temperatures within houses.
-A draughty house costs more to heat, resulting in wasted energy and increased bills.
+Draughts are a major cause of low temperatures inside houses.
+A draughty house costs more to heat, which completed jobs in wasting energy and resulting in higher bills.

-If you can feel external air coming in or the air is clear out of a hole or gap and you are able to feel it, it is likely a crack or crack that requirements sealing in some way.
-Large gaps and cracks should be sealed permanently.
-Cracks that are greater than 3mm and let air into or out of the house need the sealing.
-For example, if the open fireplace is not in use, it can create draughts.
-This should be sealed off.
-Landlords and property managers are responsible for making sure such draughts are eliminated as far as possible.
+If you can feel external air flowing in or an unobstructed draught coming out of a hole or gap and you are able to feel it, it is likely a crack or hole which needs sealing in any way.
+Cracks and gaps that are large should be sealed permanently.
+Cracks that are greater than 3mm and allow air to enter or exit within your house require seals.
+In the case of an open fireplace isn’t in use it can cause draughts and should be blocked off.
+Property managers and landlords are responsible for ensuring such draughts are eliminated in the maximum extent possible.

-There is no require to block holes or gaps in the construction.
-For example, tiny gaps around windows and doors may be required to allow movement of the structure as the household is heated and cools to allow them to be opened and closed rather than sticking.
-We will inspect every window and door in our Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes which are part of the building.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the building when the house heats and cools, to allow them to be closed and opened instead of than being stuck.
+We will check every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections